the-best-roadtrip-view

 highland-cow

-Don’t forget to fuel up at Lochcarron, as it’s the last petrol station before Applecross.
-Bealach na Ba, Gaelic for ‘pass of the cattle’, is said to be one of the most spectacular roads in the UK.
+Don’t forget to fuel up at Lochcarron – the last petrol station before Applecross – before driving along Bealach na Ba (Gaelic for ‘pass of the cattle’), one of the most spectacular roads in the UK.
 The winding lane clings to the mountainside, down towards the Applecross peninsula.

-This route is not for the faint-hearted but is rewarded with panoramic views over the sea beyond.
-Once you reach the end, you’ll find the local pub, the Applecross Inn.
-This is a great place to stop for a traditional Scottish meal overlooking the sea.
+It’s not a route for the faint-hearted, but for those brave enough to give it a good old-fashioned go, you’ll be richly rewarded with panoramic views over the sea beyond.
+When you reach the end, you’ll find the Applecross Inn, the perfect place to stop for a traditional Scottish meal overlooking the sea.

-From here, North Coast 500 bends around the top of the north coast, passing the most northerly point of Britain - Dunnet Head near John O’ Groats - before dropping down to begin the north east stretch.
+From here, the NC500 bends around the top of the north coast, passing the most northly point in Britain – Dunnet Head near John O’ Groats – before dropping down to begin the northeast stretch.

 Don’t miss: Driving to the Applecross Peninsula, stopping to refuel in Ullapool, driving over Kylesku Bridge, a delicious pie at Lochinver Larder, exploring Smoo Cave, wandering to Dunnet Head at John O’ Groats, picking up some souvenirs at Black Isle Brewery, the sea stacks at Duncansby Head.